Pedal0/AlperAI/README.md

 - The quality of the generated application depends on the clarity and detail in your description.
 - More complex applications may require additional dependencies to be installed manually.
 - Static website generation produces pure HTML/CSS/JS files that can be hosted on any web server.
-- The AI agent team will continue to work in the background after generation is complete to improve the code.